-The target values and the corresponding tolerances for the three check parameters apply to all types of front brake systems mounted in all types of vehicles within the scope of this GTR;
+The target values and the corresponding tolerances for the three check parameters apply to all types of front brake systems mounted in all types of vehicles within the scope of this GTR if full-friction braking is applied;

 For rear disc brakes, the nominal (or set) cooling airflow defined for the corresponding front brake application (i.e. same vehicle data) shall be applied.
 In this case, the allocation of the brake in a WLn/DM category described in paragraph 10.1.1 shall be carried out using the front brake data;